Effects unit: Built-in units

 Effects are often incorporated into instrument amplifiers and even some types of instruments.
-Electric guitar amplifiers typically have built-in reverb, chorus and distortion, while acoustic guitar and keyboard amplifiers tend to only have built-in reverb.
+Electric guitar amplifiers often have built-in reverb, chorus and distortion, while acoustic guitar and keyboard amplifiers tend to only have built-in reverb.
 Some acoustic instrument amplifiers have reverb, chorus, compression and equalization (bass and treble) effects.
 Vintage guitar amps typically have tremolo and vibrato effects, and sometimes reverb.
 The Fender Bandmaster Reverb amp, for example, had built-in reverb and vibrato.
 Built-in effects may offer the user less control than standalone pedals or rackmounted units.
 For example, on some lower- to mid-priced bass amplifiers, the only control on the audio compression effect is a button or switch to turn it on or off, or a single knob.
 In contrast, a pedal or rackmounted unit would typically provide ratio, threshold and attack controls or other options to allow the user additional control over the compression.

 Some guitar amplifiers have built-in multi-effects units or digital amplifier modeling effects.
 Bass amplifiers are less likely to have built-in effects, although some may have a compressor/limiter or fuzz bass effect.

 Instruments with built-in effects include Hammond organs, electronic organs, electronic pianos and digital synthesizers.
 Built-in effects for keyboards typically include reverb, chorus and, for Hammond organ, vibrato.
 Many clonewheel organs include an overdrive effect.
 Occasionally, acoustic-electric and electric guitars will have built-in effects, such as a preamp or equalizer.

 History

 Studio effects and early stand-alone units

 The earliest sound effects were strictly used in studio productions.
 Microphones placed in echo chambers with specially designed acoustic properties simulated the sound of live performances in different environments.
 In the mid to late 1940s, recording engineers and experimental musicians such as Les Paul began manipulating reel-to-reel recording tape to create echo effects and unusual, futuristic sounds.
-In 1948, DeArmond released the Trem-Trol, the first commercially available stand-alone effects unit.
+In 1941, DeArmond released the Model 601 Tremolo Control, the first commercially available stand-alone effects unit.
 This device produced a tremolo by passing an instrument's electrical signal through a water-based electrolytic fluid.
 Most stand-alone effects of the 1950s and early 1960s such as the Gibson GA-VI vibrato unit and the Fender reverb box, were expensive and impractical, requiring bulky transformers and high voltages.
 The original stand-alone units were not especially in-demand as many effects came built into amplifiers.
 The first popular stand-alone was the 1958 Watkins Copicat, a relatively portable tape echo effect made famous by the British band, The Shadows.